OpenYield: An Open-Source SRAM Yield Analysis and Optimization Benchmark Suite: Experimental Results

-\textbf{Impact of Inter-cell Leakage (Leakage Noise)}: To characterize the impact of this leakage noise, we simulated a 64$\times$4 SRAM array across a range of supply voltages (\texttt{VDD} from 0.45V to 1.0V).
-We investigated the read delay under two scenarios representing different leakage conditions from idle cells in the same column: (1) all idle cells storing '0', and (2) all idle cells storing '1'.
+To characterize the impact of this leakage noise, we simulated a 64$\times$4 SRAM array across a range of supply voltages (\texttt{VDD} from 0.45V to 1.0V).
+We investigated the read delay under two scenarios representing different leakage conditions from idle cells in the same column: (1) all idle cells storing `0', and (2) all idle cells storing `1'.

-Our first finding is that the read access delay is strongly dependent on the supply voltage, decreasing from over 6ns at $\texttt{VDD}=0.45$V to approximately 0.84ns at $\texttt{VDD}=1.0$V for both idle-cell data patterns.
+As illustrated in \autoref{fig:leak-vs-vdd}, Our first finding is that the read access delay is strongly dependent on the supply voltage, decreasing from over 6ns at $\texttt{VDD}=0.45$V to approximately 0.84ns at $\texttt{VDD}=1.0$V for both idle-cell data patterns.
 At lower supply voltages, the effect of leakage noise is more pronounced.
-For example, at $\texttt{VDD}=0.45$V, the read delay when idle cells store `0' (6.70ns) is about 0.32ns (or $\approx 5\%$) longer than when idle cells store `1' (6.38ns).
+For example, at $\texttt{VDD}=0.45$V, the read delay when idle cells store `0' (6.28ns) is about 0.28ns (or $\approx 4.5\%$) shorter than when idle cells store `1' (6.56ns).
 However, this difference diminishes as \texttt{VDD} increases, becoming negligible at $\texttt{VDD}=0.7$V and above.